 Today, we call this hyperbolic geometry, while (two-dimensional) non-Euclidean geometry could be hyperbolic or spherical.
 A sphere is curved in the third dimension; we say it has constant positive curvature.
 (The surface of Earth is a good approximation, though the curvature is not exactly constant: it is slightly more flat on the poles.)
 Euclidean geometry has curvature 0, while the hyperbolic geometry has constant negative curvature.

 You can easily tell whether you are in an non-Euclidean world in the following ways:

-- Look for parallel lines.
-In Euclidean geometry, they are in a constant distances from each other.
-In spherical geometry, they converge, and in hyperbolic geometry, they diverge.
+- In Euclidean geometry, we have parallel lines which are in a constant distance from each other.
+In spherical geometry, they would converge, and in hyperbolic geometry, they would diverge.

 - Look at the angles of a triangle.
 In Euclidean geometry, they sum up to 180 degrees.
 In spherical geometry, they sum up to more (for example, take the North Pole, and two vertices on the equator as the vertices).
 In hyperbolic geometry, they sum up to less.

 - An easy way to tell whether a game uses truly non-Euclidean geometry is to look for rectangles.
 In non-Euclidean geometry there are no rectangles, anything that looks a bit like a rectangle actually has its angles smaller than 90 degrees, or its edges are curved.
 So, if you see rectangles, the game is (probably) not non-Euclidean.